cloudfoundry-attic/hm9000/README.md

 As a result there are several Go Packages in this repository, each with a comprehensive set of unit tests.
 What follows is a detailed breakdown:

+## Relocation Warning

+cloudfoundry/hm9000 will eventually be promoted and move to cloudfoundry/health_manager.
+This is the temporary home while it is under development.

 ## Installing HM9000

 Assuming you have `go` v1.1.* installed: